-- The company is free to decide to select the project based on investment and profit aspects.
+- The company is free to select the project based on investment and profit aspects.

 - It is helpful in constantly changing economic scenarios.

-- Helps in taking up the best projects from the profit feasibility aspect.
+- It helps in taking up the best projects from the profit feasibility aspect.

-- Huge capital availability requirements as high profitability projects may also entail higher investments needs.
+- Huge capital availability requirements as high profitability projects may also entail higher investment needs.

 - Selecting projects with only higher profitability each time may not be feasible every time an investment is to be made.

-- The projects are selected only to estimated profitability.
-Therefore, it is possible that actual profits may be higher than the estimates, but the project may have been discarded basis low profitability estimates.
+- The projects are selected only to estimate profitability.
+Therefore, actual profits may be higher than the estimates, but the project may have been discarded basis low profitability estimates.

-- Risks involved in selecting only high-profit projects involve higher investment and a larger timeframe to conclude, thus blocking the capital for a longer period of time.
+- Risks in selecting only high-profit projects involve higher investment and a larger timeframe to conclude, thus blocking the capital for a longer period.

-- Companies take up capital rationing to place limitations on the amount to be kept separate and used for a said project, with the main aim to achieve higher profitability without running into cash crunch issues.
+- Companies take up capital rationing to limit the amount to be kept separate and used for a said project, aiming to achieve higher profitability without running into cash crunch issues.

-To sum up our whole discussion in simple words, capital rationing strategy helps the company achieve higher profits and ultimately higher return on investment by investing in projects which have the highest profit earning potential within their limited resources.
+To summarize our whole discussion in simple words, a capital rationing strategy helps the company achieve higher profits and, ultimately, higher return on investment by investing in projects with the highest profit-earning potential within their limited resources.